haruna321/jyueido/wp-content/plugins/boxzilla/readme.txt

 3. Another Boxzilla pop-up, with different styles.
 4. Screenshot of the page to manage a Boxzilla pop-up.

 == Changelog ==

+#### 3.4.4 - Aug 07, 2025

+Periodic compatibility check with WordPress nightly.

+#### 3.4.3 - Jun 24, 2025

+- Rebuild client-side assets with latest Browserslist.
+- Optimize SVG icon for admin menu.
+- Remove newsletter sign-up section from admin pages.

+#### 3.4.2 - Apr 29, 2025

+- Fix HTML showing because of escaped translation text.

+### 3.4.1 - Mar 24, 2025

+- Bump required PHP version to 7.4 or higher.
+- Initialize boxes at document.DOMContentLoaded instead of window.load event.

+#### 3.4.0 - Jan 03, 2025

+- Remove deprecated Bootstrapper class.
+- Add link to https://my.boxzillaplugin.com when trying to activate an expired license.
+- Bump tested WordPress version.

+#### 3.3.3 - Oct 07, 2024

+- Fix unclosed element on plugins overview page, breaking the table layout.
+- Bump license to GPL v3 or higher.
+- Bump required PHP version to 7.2 or higher.

+#### 3.3.2 - Oct 02, 2024

+- The Boxzilla script itself is now deferred for improved client-side performance.
+- You can now use the Boxzilla JS API before the script has fully loaded.
+- Minor server side performance improvements by getting rid of unnecessary sprintf calls or string copies.
+- All i18n function call return values are now HTML escaped.
+- Verify `Jetpack::is_module_active` exists before method is called.

 #### 3.3.1 - May 17, 2024